 A student who may have a significant problem learning a foreign language at the college level due to a language-based learning disability may apply for the foreign language alternative to replace the basic foreign language requirement for graduation.
-Documentation guidelines for verification are on the Learning Assistance Center & Disability Services’ website.
+Documentation guidelines for verification are on the website for the Center for Learning, Access, and Student Success (CLASS).

 A member of the Learning Assistance Center & Disability Services’ staff will review the documentation provided by the student; and, if the documentation is sufficient to support a Foreign Language Alternative, they will write a letter to the Committee on Academic Affairs (CAA) in support of the student’s request.